seth-hayward/encouragebot/README.markdown

 ### Cloning

 If you would like to clone the repo, please feel free to do so and let me know if you have any issues.

+#### Database.yml

 Currently the config/database.yml file is not included in the repo as it contains sensitive database login information.
 I have provided the config/database/yml.example file (basic database.yml provided by `rails new`) -- you can rename this to database.yml and run `bundle exec rake db:migrate`.

+#### config/config.yml

+Need to add your password to this file, using this example setup:

+    development:
+      password: foobar
+    test:
+      password: foobar
+    production:
+      password: foobar

+Then update `test.rb`, `development.rb` in `config/environments/` with your mail server information.

 ### Logistics